eriqande/glads/README.md

 It has been written by Claudio S. Quilodrán, Eric C. Anderson, and Tim Coulson.
 The details of it appear in a manuscript submitted to *Methods in Ecology and Evolution* entitled, “The multiple population genetic and demographic routes to islands of genomic divergence.”
+More information about the R package 'glads' can be found [here](https://www.glads.app).

 To use it, you must: